 Hear directly from the incredible doctors your funds are supporting below.

 Moffitt is dedicated to one lifesaving mission: to contribute to the prevention and cure of cancer.
 The Tampa-based facility is one of only 51 National Cancer Institute-designated Comprehensive Cancer Centers, a distinction that recognizes Moffitt’s scientific excellence, multidisciplinary research, and robust training and education.
 Moffitt is the No. 11 cancer hospital and has been nationally ranked by U.S. News & World Report since 1999.
 Moffitt’s expert nursing staff is recognized by the American Nurses Credentialing Center with Magnet® status, its highest distinction.
 With more than 7,000 team members, Moffitt has an economic impact in the state of $2.4 billion.
 For more information, call 1-888-MOFFITT (1-888-663-3488), visit MOFFITT.org, and follow the momentum on Facebook, Twitter, Instagram and YouTube.

 Johns Hopkins All Children’s Hospital provides expert pediatric care for infants, children and teens with some of the most challenging medical problems in our community and around the world.
-Named a top 50 children's hospital by U.S. News & World Report, we provide access to the most innovative treatments and therapies.
-Taking part in pediatric medical education and clinical research helps us to provide world-class care in more than 43 pediatric medical and surgical subspecialties.
+The hospital is ranked by U.S. News & World Report in eight pediatric specialties, more than any other Florida hospital, and provides access to the most innovative treatments and therapies.
+Taking part in pediatric medical education and clinical research helps us to provide expert care in more than 43 pediatric medical and surgical subspecialties.

 All swimmers pledge to raise a minimum based on your age.
 Participants 18 & over are asked to raise a minimum of $500 and participants under 18 are asked to raise a minimum of $200.
 If you do not achieve the minimum by event day, you will be asked to close the money gap at the event with a credit card or check.